 The LCO’s Environmental Accountability Consultation Paper was released on September 22, 2022.
 More details on the Consultation Paper and process are included in the section below.

 This project considers legal accountability mechanisms for environmental protection in Ontario.

 All Ontarians share responsibility for protecting our environment.
 However, the government holds primary responsibility for environmental decision-making and, in this role, must balance a complex web of social, economic and other factors contributing to the public interest.
 How can our legal system most effectively hold government to account for environmental protection while accommodating the diverse and competing interests at stake?

 The EBR was enacted over 25 years ago.
-There has been limited reform other than to eliminate the Office of the Environmental Commissioner and transfer its duties to the provincial Auditor General.
+There has been limited reform since then.
+Some argue that the EBR’s political accountability model has failed to stem the tide of environmental harm and there is an urgent need for alternative solutions.
 Meanwhile, concerns about the health of our environment and, indeed, the future of our planet, have become ever more insistent.
 A range of contemporary approaches to environmental accountability have been adopted or are under development in other Canadian provinces and internationally to meet these concerns.

 Indigenous rights and indigenous laws are a necessary lens built into the foundation of the LCO’s project.
 Legal history pre- and post-settlement support environmental rights as a key aspect of the reconciliation framework to be carried out in Canada.
 The LCO is exploring Indigenous rights, perspectives and traditions as a possible source of environmental rights, as well as the crucial impact of environmental harm on Indigenous peoples in Ontario and elsewhere.
 The LCO is developing partnerships to assist us in reaching out to Indigenous communities.